-The riparian forest patches and the forested wetlands support Roosevelt elk and black-tailed deer and small mammals such as beaver, mink, river otter, muskrat, raccoon, deer mouse, and vagrant shrew.
-Many amphibians and reptiles such as long-toed salamander, rough-skinned newt, Pacific tree frog, and garter snake are also dependent upon these habitats.
-The forest areas are also home to typical forest passerine species in addition to those birds dependent on water edges such as green and great blue heron, belted kingfisher, wood duck, Pacific wren, and varied thrush (USFWS 2004).
+The riparian forest patches and the forested wetlands support elk and deer and small mammals such as beavers, mink, river otters, muskrats, raccoons, deer mice, and vagrant shrews.
+Many amphibians and reptiles such as long-toed salamander, rough-skinned newt, Pacific tree frog, western toad, lizards, and garter snake are also dependent upon these habitats.
+The forest areas are also home to typical forest passerine species in addition to those birds dependent on water edges such as green and great blue herons, belted kingfisher, wood duck, Pacific wren, and varied thrush (USFWS 2004).